ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/statistics/8877-metrics.md

     diagnostics errors and notices that would be shown in the diagnostics UI or the Edge Policy Console.
   - `ambassador_diagnostics_info`: [Info][`prometheus_client.Info`]
-    about the $productName$ install; all information is presented in labels; the value of the Gauge is always "1".
+    about the Emissary install; all information is presented in labels; the value of the Gauge is always "1".
   - `ambassador_process_*`: See [`prometheus_client.ProcessCollector`][].